interest-protocol/suitears/design-rules.md

   }
   ```

 - **The first argument should be the object being mutated.
 It fits nicely with the dot notation.
-It usually happens in admin functions.**
+This issue usually happens in admin functions.**

   ```Move
   module suitears::social_network {